top of page

 El Rastro, one of the world's oldest flea markets, is a shopper's paradise.
 It has wares ranging from clothes, leather goods, and books to memorabilia and so much more.
 Hordes of locals and tourists throng the market that is set up every Sunday and on public holidays.

-The city has lots to offer tourists through architecture, scenic locales, the famous football club FCB, beaches and the Sagrada Familia.
+Barcelona has lots to offer tourists through architecture, scenic locales, the famous football club FCB, beaches and the Sagrada Familia.

-Its cobbled streets and the famous Real Alcazar, which is steeped in history and preserved in sync with some awe-inspiring modern structures like the Metropol Parasol, are stunning.
+Seville, with its cobbled streets and the famous Real Alcazar, which is steeped in history and preserved in sync with some awe-inspiring modern structures like the Metropol Parasol, are stunning.

 And not to forget the riveting Plaza de España.
 There is a historical anecdote at every nook and corner of this picturesque city.